Kansas City Star

 Little did I know.

-“Why didn’t I go with my friends to that salon?”
+That day sitting on the bench I asked myself “Why didn’t I go with my friends to that salon?”

 “Why didn’t I just stay with my parents and work for them?”

-None of that felt right for me.
+None of that felt right for me

 Kansas City Star Article